lucfra/RFHO/README.md

 - `utils` method contains some useful functions.
 Most notably `cross_entropy_loss` re-implements the cross entropy with softmax output.
 This was necessary since `tensorflow.nn.softmax_cross_entropy_with_logits` function has no registered second derivative.

+### Citing

+If you use this, please cite the paper.